Adoption form

 We are all volunteers, so understand we use our free time to check your references and set up home visits and fence checks.
 If you are applying for dogs with other rescues, please let us know.
 By applying with different organizations, you are duplicating the work of the volunteers in each organization.
 It is in your best interest that you apply with one organization that has the dog or the most dogs you are interested in adopting.
 Let us know if you find a dog before your application is processed so that we can devote the time to working with another applicant.

 This questionnaire is prepared for the benefit of you, the prospective owner, and the Great Pyrenees that you plan to have become a part of your family.
 Please answer all questions thoroughly.
 We prefer you to fill out the on-line form, but you may download a print version here.
+This form may not submit correctly if filled out on a phone.
+If your application has been sent, you will receive a copy of it in your email.
+If you do not receive a copy, neither did we.
+You will need to submit from a computer.

 In addition to regular life at home, would your dog: